olakalisz/PCC-Team-2b/README.md

 ## How to run the code
 Simply run ```python final_face_pixalate.py``` it will get access to you web camera and pixalette all the faces it detects.
 Enjoy!

+## Resources
+We based our work on the great tutorial which you can fin here <https://www.guidodiepen.nl/2017/02/tracking-multiple-faces/>